rhdtownsend/msg/docs/source/ref-guide/c-interface/enums.rst

       Status code indicating function call encountered a file group with an invalid type.

    .. c:enumerator:: STAT_INVALID_GROUP_REVISION

       Status code indicating function call encountered a file group with an invalid revision number.

+   .. c:enumerator:: STAT_INVALID_OMP_CONFIG

+      Status code indicating function call encountered an invalid OpenMP configuration.
+This can be resolved by setting the :envvar:`OMP_CANCELLATION` environment variable to `TRUE`.